-As pointed out above, the classic definition of bounded cohomology is difficult to apply for computations.
-For this reason we implement an alternative version of the pullback as follows.
-If $\phi:B\times X\rightarrow Y$ is a $\sigma$-equivariant map as in Definition \ref{def_boundary}, we can naturally define a map at the level of cochains as
+We conclude the section showing how we can implement the parametrized K\"{a}hler class if the cocycle admits a boundary map.
+Let $\sigma:\Gamma \times X \rightarrow G$ be a measurable cocycle.
+If $\phi:B\times X\rightarrow Y$ is a boundary map for $\sigma$, we can naturally define a map at the level of cochains as